Noora Räty Award

-The Noora Räty Award (Noora Räty -palkinto) is an ice hockey trophy awarded to the Rookie of the Year of the Naisten Liiga (previously the Naisten SM-sarja), as selected by the Finnish Ice Hockey Association.
+The Noora Räty Award (Noora Räty -palkinto) is an ice hockey trophy awarded to the Rookie of the Year of the Auroraliiga (previously called the Naisten SM-sarja and Naisten Liiga), as selected by the Finnish Ice Hockey Association.
 Rookie of the Year was first awarded in the 2005–06 Naisten SM-sarja season and the first recipient was Espoo Blues Naiset rookie goaltender Noora Räty.
 Since her rookie season, Räty has established herself as a top goaltender – considered by many to be one of the best women’s goaltenders in the world.
 The Naisten SM-sarja Rookie of the Year award was named after Räty in the 2010–11 season.

-Eighteen players have received the award, five defencemen, eleven forwards, and two goaltenders.
-The current title holder is Kerttu Kuja-Halkola of Team Kuortane, who was recognized for her play in the 2023–24 Naisten Liiga season.
+Twenty players have received the award – thirteen forwards, five defensemen, and two goaltenders.
+The current title holder is Emmi Loponen of Kärpät, who was recognized for her play in the 2025–26 Auroraliiga season.